raspofabs/spicy/tests/test_data/01_simple_valid_sys_req.md

 Verification Criteria:

-- Check the order list on the operator terminal to verify ordering is successful.
+- Check we have a simple sys req